 Shipwrecks, sandy beaches and crab balls.

-Moreton island is a picture-perfect sandy island, located just a short ferry ride away from Brisbane and one of the spots I visited when I was there in 2017 on my big solo Australian trip.
+Moreton island is the quintessential picture-perfect sandy island, located just a short ferry ride away from Brisbane, the sunny capital of Australia.
 In fact, it’s the third largest sandy island in the world and famous for the Tangalooma wrecks, a cluster of 15 ships that were sunk there by the Queensland government during 1963 and 1984 to provide anchorage points and a break-wall for smaller boats.

 You also need to battle against the current a bit when swimming across to the wrecks, although they really are quite close to the beach.
 As if that weren’t enough, there are lots of inexperienced boat and jet ski kamikaze tourists passing between the beach and the wrecks as well, so you need to keep an eye out.
 If you’re not a strong swimmer, I’d recommend waiting for low tide or joining a tour for sure, because there are no life guards at the beach.
 Anyhow, we had lots of fun sneaking around the wrecks, although neither of us had an underwater camera, so you can see some better photos of the wrecks here.

 Not surprisingly, marine life has adapted rather well to the new addition to their island and the wrecks are now home to about 100 fish species and even some corals.
 If the time is right, you can apparently see some dolphins around and even whales during the season, although the beach was quite popular and I honestly can’t imagine dolphins hanging around during the day with all the small boats and jet skis.